Pacific Missile Range Facility, Makaha Ridge, Kauai, Hawaii

 Upgrade Power Plant & Electrical Distribution System, Kauai, Hawaii

-The work includes construction to upgrade the standby power plant (Building #711) to provide sufficient generation capacity to support the range systems at Makaha Ridge.
-The project also upgrades the exterior electrical distribution system to an underground, dual-feed, loop-configured, primary electrical distribution system.
-The new system includes approximately 8,000 linear feet of duct structure for the north and south loops and includes 20 new concrete octagonal manholes.
+The work included construction to upgrade the standby power plant (Building #711) to provide sufficient generation capacity to support the range systems at Makaha Ridge.
+The project also upgraded the exterior electrical distribution system to an underground, dual-feed, loop-configured, primary electrical distribution system.
+The new system included approximately 8,000 linear feet of duct structure for the north and south loops and included 20 new concrete octagonal manholes.

-The existing power plant building steel framing and concrete footings remain.
-The building foundation upgrade work includes grade beams under the generator room and separate concrete pads to support the new engine-generators.
-Demolition includes the removal of the existing equipment and concrete slab.
-New prefinished metal panels are replacing the existing asbestos containing wall siding and roof panels.
-The expanded power plant facility includes a generator room with secured open storage, control room, restroom, coffee mess, telecommunications room and electrical switchgear room.
-Covered areas are also being added for fire suppression equipment and mechanical pumps.
-Secondary building service connections to the Makaha Ridge facilities from the upgraded electrical distribution system service transformers are also provided.
+The existing power plant building steel framing and concrete footings remained.
+The building foundation upgrade work included grade beams under the generator room and separate concrete pads to support the new engine-generators.
+Demolition included the removal of the existing equipment and concrete slab.
+New prefinished metal panels replaced the existing asbestos-containing wall siding and roof panels.
+The expanded power plant facility included a generator room with secured open storage, control room, restroom, coffee mess, telecommunications room, and electrical switchgear room.
+Covered areas were also added for fire suppression equipment and mechanical pumps.
+Secondary building service connections to the Makaha Ridge facilities from the upgraded electrical distribution system service transformers were also provided.

-The existing facility must remain in service throughout construction.
-Two 725kW temporary Diesel Engine Generators have been provided to ensure power during the 2-year power plant modification.
+The existing facility had to remain in service throughout construction.
+Two 725kW temporary Diesel Engine Generators were provided to ensure power during the 2-year power plant modification.